microservices-demo/microservices-demo/deploy/docker-only/README.md

-# Weave Demo on Docker (single-host)
+# Sock Shop on Docker

-The Weave Demo application is packaged using a [Docker Compose](https://docs.docker.com/compose/) file.
-This version does not use any custom networks.
+The Sock Sho application is packaged using a [Docker Compose](https://docs.docker.com/compose/) file.
+*This version does not use any custom networks*.
 DNS is achieved by using the internal Docker DNS, which reads network alias entries provided by docker-compose.

 ## Pre-requisites